axelvaldez/radical-companies/_posts/3-radical-model/radical-investments/2023-03-02-investments-and-co-ownership.markdown

   <li><span class="_paradigm">Banner</span>s can&rsquo;t give <span class="_paradigm">RAD</span>s back, so this process cannot be gamed or corrupted (at least, not this way).</li>
   <li>An internal investment can come from anybody with company <span class="_paradigm">RAD</span>s, including people for the ensemble your company may be part of.</li>
   <li>Consensus means that everybody has to agree without a doubt.
 If you don&rsquo;t, we badger you or bribe you until you are willing to say you agree.
 If nothing works, the whole process stops.
 You are at the mercy of one.</li>
   <li>Consent means that you are not sure you fully agree, but you can live with it.
-The disagreeing people have to explain their reason.
+Alternatively, the disagreeing people have to explain their reason.
 It is an opportunity for all to learn.</li>
   <li>For internal investments, the <em>consent</em> <span class="_paradigm">RAD</span>s get taken out of the <span class="_paradigm">RAD</span>s given in this cycle and contributed to the <span class="_paradigm">Banner</span>s.
 Pledging co-owners get a percentage ownership according to the number of <span class="_paradigm">RAD</span>s they pledge.</li>
  </ul>